jagadekmeesala/ITG_EAGLE_Training/README.md

 - Process / job control commands
 - Text manipulation commands
 - Information commands
-- Miscallaneous and shell programming commands
+- Miscellaneous and shell programming commands

-Researched and learnt about
+Researched and learned about
 - Joins and how will they be used based on scenarios
 - Inner join, Right join, left join, Full outer join, Natural join, Cross join.
 - Sub querying
 - Creating a procedure in MySQL
 - Create or Replace and its usage in creating a procedure
 - Triggers in MySQL
+- Task on Data Movement Utilities
+- Practiced and learned about a few Linux commands
+- Practiced some problems on joins
+- Concept of Cursor
+- Problems on Cursor
--
+- Triggers and its concept